sebafelis/RoboLynx.Umbraco.QRCodeGenerator/readme.md

 User can customize generated code by color, size, output format, error correction level, adding quiet zone and also by adding icon (not for all formats).
 Code is available to generated from specify document type, base on specify data source like current document property or URL.
 The source from where the code content is get, the code type and the document type from which code can be generated are specify by developer.
 At this moment data source it can be property of current document (or part of it selected by regular expression), document URL or custom ([see **Source providers**](#source-providers)).

+Since `version 8.1` QR code can be insert on to frontend page.
+Generated codes are also cached.
+Backoffice and frontend use separate cache for secure reasons.

 ## Table of Contents